Putnam, London, 1959

 Dr Raymond Mills was in charge of the medical service on Rhodes when Durrell lived on the island.
 The two struck up a friendship which lasted until the author's death in 1990.
 Mills is a central figure in Durrell's book on Rhodes, Reflections on a Marine Venus (1953) and is also mentioned in the author's Acknowledgements to that book.

 In August 1962, Durrell and Miller attended the Writers Conference at Edinburgh where Mills lived, and recorded a "conversation" about their writing.
+This is presumably when the present volume was signed.

 "Art and Outrage" is a three-way correspondence about Henry Miller.
 The three authors met in Paris in the 1930s and enjoyed a long friendship.
 Miller's direct and unabashed style had a decisive influence on Durrell's early work in particular.